Derek Winnert

 Les Félins [The Love Cage] [Joy House] *** (1964, Alain Delon, Jane Fonda, Lola Albright) – Classic Movie Review 7,011

-The fabulous Fonda gets involved with the delicious Delon in the 1964 French black-and-white mystery thriller The Love Cage [Joy House].
+‘The Women of the “Joy House” Allowed Him Every Freedom… Except the Freedom to Leave!’
+The fabulous Fonda gets involved with the delicious Delon in the 1964 French mystery thriller film The Love Cage [Joy House].

 ‘The Women of the “Joy House” Allowed Him Every Freedom… Except the Freedom to Leave!’

-Co-writer/ director René Clément’s 1964 French black-and-white mystery thriller Les Félins [The Love Cage] [Joy House] stars Sixties beautiful people Jane Fonda and Alain Delon in his interesting and steamy, but highly improbable and not entirely successful attempt to mix French art house cinema with US suspense and commercialism.
+Co-writer/ director René Clément’s 1964 French black-and-white mystery thriller film Les Félins [The Love Cage] [Joy House] stars Sixties beautiful people Jane Fonda and Alain Delon in his interesting and steamy, but highly improbable and not entirely successful attempt to mix French art house cinema with US suspense thrills and commercialism.

 A Riviera villa is the setting for murder and mystery in this adult thriller drama, based on the 1954 novel Joy House by Day Keene [aka Gunard Hjertstedt], and produced by Frenchman Jacques Bar for MGM.
 Fonda and Delon sizzle, while Clément directs with a little French flair and style.

 Delon, playing Marc, a lowlife running from a gangster whose wife he has had an affair with, takes refuge in a driver’s job with wealthy widow Barbara (Lola Albright), whose castle is also home to her niece Melinda (Fonda) and lover Vincent (André Oumansky), who has killed her husband.
+Did I mention that the plot is highly improbable?
+No matter.

-Also in the cast are Sorrell Booke, Arthur Howard, George Gaynes, Carl Studer, Georges Douking, Del Negro and Jacques Bezard.
+Also in the cast are Sorrell Booke, Arthur Howard, George Gaynes, Carl Studer, Georges Douking, Del Negro, and Jacques Bezard.

 The Villa Torre Clementina.